bergmanlab/drosophila-transposons/README.md

 TRANSPOSON SEQUENCE CANONICAL SETS FOR DROSOPHILA
 ===========

-This repository contains 'canonical' sequences of the transposable elements from Drosophila.
+This repository contains 'canonical' DNA sequences of the transposable elements from species in the genus Drosophila.

 History: These sequences were originally compiled by Takis Benos (EBI), Leyla Bayraktaroglu (Harvard) and Michael Ashburner (EBI & Cambridge)